era-platform/cene/notes/docs.md

 ```
 Takes a name for the constructor and a list of names for the projections, and returns the name used to dynamically tag a tuple of that combination of names.
 The projection name list must be made out of `(cons car cdr)` and `(nil)` values, with elements that are strings, and the list must not have duplicates.
 The order of the list will be ignored.

-**TODO**: Figure out where to put this extensive documentation now that `name-metacompare` is implemented in era-staccato-lib.stc.

 -
 ```
 (defn name-metacompare a b ...)
 ```
+(**TODO**: Figure out where to put this extensive documentation now that `name-metacompare` is implemented in era-staccato-lib.stc.
+It's not a built-in definition anymore.)

 Compares two names.
 For inequal names, the result will be in a format user-level code does not know how to deconstruct.
 For equal names, the result will be (nil).

 Names are somewhat useful for access control, and they're opaque external tokens to an extent, but they're not entirely opaque.
 They can be compared for equality.